What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Rosewood Kona Village

-The Big Island, also known as Hawai‘i Island, makes its case as the best island to visit in Hawai‘i for first-timers in large part thanks to its diverse and dramatic landscapes, natural attractions and cultural experiences.
+The Big Island, also known as Hawai‘i, makes its case as the best island to visit in Hawai‘i for first-timers in large part thanks to its diverse and dramatic landscapes, natural attractions and cultural experiences.
 You can witness active lava flows at Hawai‘i Volcanoes National Park, which also features ancient lava tubes, craters and steam vents.
 The Big Island’s wide-ranging ecosystems include rainforests, black- and green-sand beaches and even snowy peaks atop Mauna Kea.
-Also experience Hawai‘ian history and traditions by visiting historic sites like Puʻuhonua o Hōnaunau National Historical Park.
+Experience Hawai‘ian history and traditions at historic sites like Puʻuhonua o Hōnaunau National Historical Park.
 Local festivals and hula shows are a regular occurrence, too.

 Outdoorsy adventure — and volcanoes — are a big part of the Big Island’s draw for first-time visitors